irerimwenda/Lara-Vue-Project/readme.md

 ## Lara-Vue Admin
-Complete mini proect using Laravel framework and Vue.js following a tutorial series.
+Complete mini project using Laravel framework and Vue.js following a tutorial series.

 ### Some Features
 * Vue-Router